 Eight Labrador retrievers and a Belgian Malinois that had not done medical-detection work before were used in the study.
-First the researchers trained them to recognize a distinctive scent, a synthetic substance known as universal detection compound (UDC).
-They used a “scent wheel” in which each of 12 ports is loaded with a different sample and rewarded the dog when it responded to the port containing UDC.
+First, the researchers trained them to recognize a distinctive scent, a synthetic substance known as universal detection compound (UDC).
+They used a “scent wheel” in which each of the 12 ports was loaded with a different sample and rewarded the dog when it responded to the port containing UDC.

 When the dogs consistently responded to the UDC scent, the team began training them to respond to urine samples from SARS-CoV-2 positive patients and discern positive from negative samples.
 The negative samples were subjected to the same inactivation treatment—either heat inactivation or detergent inactivation—as the positive samples.

 Processing the results with assistance from Penn criminologist and statistician Richard Berk, the team found that after three weeks of training, all nine dogs were able to readily identify SARS-CoV-2 positive samples, with 96% accuracy on average.
 Their sensitivity, or ability to avoid false negatives, however, was lower, in part, the researchers believe, because of the stringent criteria of the study: If the dogs walked by a port containing a positive sample even once without responding, that was labeled a “miss.”